The ads made to change hearts and minds

 Those were some of the images beamed into living rooms across Northern Ireland, hoping to change hearts and minds of those watching TV.

-Ads on the Frontline is the story of how the government decided to step into the battle during some of the most violent and turbulent years of the troubles.
+Ads on the Frontline is the story of how the government decided to step into the battle during some of the most violent and turbulent years of the Troubles.

 It began commissioning public service commercials in the late 1980s.
 They were designed to influence opinion by putting the government's message directly into people's homes.